aws-samples/amazon-cognito-vue-workshop/docs/API.md

 # Configuring API Gateway endpoint Authorization

-In this section you walk-through how to update the API Gateway endpoints, and add Cognito authorization.
-This will allow your code to make calls to the API Gateway endpoints by passing the **Cognito idToken** in the **Authorization** header of the API request.
+In this section you walk-through how to update the API Gateway endpoints, and connect the Cognito authorization you created in the last section.
+This will allow your code to make calls to the API Gateway endpoints by passing the **Cognito token** in the **Authorization** header of the API request.

 Below we will briefly walk-through a code sippet of what it looks when calling the API endpoint with a Cognito idToken.